ntampellini/TSCoDe/README.md

 - Any blank line will be ignored
 - Any line starting with `#` will be ignored as a comment
 - Keywords, if present, need to be on first non-blank, non-comment line
+- Then, two or three molecule files are specified, along with their reactive atoms indexes

 TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule.
+The reactive indexes specified are

 Reactive atoms supported are `CHONPS`.
 Reactions can be of three kinds:
 - Two molecules, one reactive atom each - "string embed" (SN2 reactions)